hun-nemethpeter/cpp-reflector-mini/Proposal.md

 With the help of this we can achieve native HTML, Json, XML, Regex, SQL, whatever support.
 It would be pretty awesome.
 If we can solve with C++ modules to use JIT compiler on constexpr drivers it does not slow down the compilation too much.
-The grammar of astnode is defined in the driver's constructor parameters, it can be complex grammar.
+The grammar of $ast is defined in the driver's constructor parameters, it can be complex grammar.
 We should indicate, that a struct is a grammar struct, with inherited meta::grammar.
 The grammar struct should not contain any method (including ctor, dtor, ..)